Aref-Akminasi/aws-developer-associate/Lambda.md

 ### Pay per duration

 - Pay per **compute duration**, based on RAM used in that duration
-- 400.000 GB-seconds of compute time per month is free (based on the function has 1GB RAM)
+- 400.000 seconds of compute time per month is free (based on the function has 1GB RAM)
 - 3.200.000 seconds if the function has 128 MB RAM

 ## Lambda - IAM